bluegreen-labs/ecmwfr/README.md

 ## Date specification

-For those familiar to ECMWF *mars* syntax: CDS/ADS does not accept `date = "2000-01-01/to/2000-12-31"` specifications.
+For those familiar with the old ECMWF *mars* syntax: CDS/ADS/CEMS does not accept `date = "2000-01-01/to/2000-12-31"` specifications.
 It is possible to specify one specific date via `date = "2000-01-01"` or multiple days via `date = ["2000-01-01","2000-01-02","2000-10-20"]` or